human624/Bspwm-dotfiles/README.md

 > ⚠️ **Note:** This configuration was primarily created and tested for a screen resolution of **1366×768**.
 Adjustments may be needed for other resolutions.

-## ▶️ Usage

-- Start bspwm via your display manager or `startx`
-- `sxhkd` runs automatically
-- Polybar and scripts are pre-configured
-- Customize colors, fonts, and scripts in `~/.Bspwm-dotfiles`

 ## ⌨️ Hotkeys

   <details>